How to Buy Life Insurance for Overweight People & Secure the Lowest Rates in

 - Northwestern Mutual

-Remember that there is no such thing as a one size fits all company for overweight and obese applicants.
+Remember that there is no such thing as a one size fits all companies for overweight and obese applicants.
 Every person that applies is underwritten on a case-by-case basis.
 A 5-minute medical pre-screen should be performed before choosing any life insurance company.

 Low-cost term life insurance, without a doubt, will be your most cost-effective plan design.